opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/stripe/Hosted-Fields/README.md

 The integration supports:

-* Authorization of  Payments using PCI SAQ-A Stripe Payments Element using the OPF "Hosted Fields" UX Pattern
+* Authorization of  Payments using PCI SAQ-A Stripe Payments Element using the OPF "Hosted Fields" UX pattern
 * Deferred Capture support
 * Refunds
 * Reversals